LoAT-developers/LoAT/docs/index.md

 For transition systems, it supports the inference of **lower bounds** on the worst-case runtime complexity and **non-termination proving**.
 For CHCs, it can prove **unsatisfiability**.

-LoAT is based on a [calculus for modular loop acceleration](https://doi.org/10.1007/978-3-030-45190-5_4).
+LoAT is based on a [calculus for modular *loop acceleration*](https://doi.org/10.1007/978-3-030-45190-5_4).
+Loop acceleration techniques transform a relation (described by a conjunctive, quantifier-free first-order formula) into a first-order formula that describes its transitive closure.
+To lift loop acceleration from such relations to more complex formalisms (like transition systems or CHCs), earlier versions of LoAT used the framework described in the paper [Inferring Lower Runtime Bounds for Integer Programs](https://doi.org/10.1145/3410331).
+Current version of LoAT use a novel calculus called *ADCL* instead.
+Details on ADCL will be available soon.

-It uses the recurrence solver [PURRS](http://www.cs.unipr.it/purrs/), the SMT solvers [Yices](https://yices.csl.sri.com/) and [Z3](https://github.com/Z3Prover/z3/), and the automata-library [libFAUDES](https://www.fgdes.tf.fau.de/faudes/index.html).
+LoAT uses the recurrence solver [PURRS](http://www.cs.unipr.it/purrs/), the SMT solvers [Yices](https://yices.csl.sri.com/) and [Z3](https://github.com/Z3Prover/z3/), and the automata-library [libFAUDES](https://www.fgdes.tf.fau.de/faudes/index.html).

 # Downloading LoAT